shoeffner/mthesis/src/future_work.md

 in the eye, something not taken into account at all in \Gaze{}'s models.
 Some of the models mentioned in @Hansen2010 could be of use.
-Another possibility is to introduce a calibration method and see if the model works using system calibrated to the subject.
+Another possibility is to introduce a calibration method and see if the model works using a setup calibrated to the subject.
 This might be difficult because of the pipeline architecture, but custom steps or a general extension to the pipeline are possibilities to solve this.